alirezamoradi2/transit-project/README.md

 # transit-project
-My first Practice Project, Made by HTML, CSS Only and not Responsive
+My first Practice Project,
+Made by HTML, CSS Only,
+not Responsive,
+English